 Other than English, we currently provide trained CoreNLP models for Chinese.
 To run CoreNLP on Chinese text, you first have to download the models, which can be found in our release history.

-java -cp stanford-corenlp-YYYY-MM-DD.jar:stanford-chinese-corenlp-YYYY-MM-DD-models.jar -Xmx3g edu.stanford.nlp.pipeline.StanfordCoreNLP -props StanfordCoreNLP-chinese.properties -file your-chinese-file.txt
+java -cp stanford-corenlp-VV.jar:stanford-chinese-corenlp-VV-models.jar -Xmx3g edu.stanford.nlp.pipeline.StanfordCoreNLP -props StanfordCoreNLP-chinese.properties -file your-chinese-file.txt